otrixindiacloud/tradix/PDF_GENERATION_README.md

 ---

-**Note**: This PDF generation system is designed for the Golden Tag ERP system and follows professional business document standards.
+**Note**: This PDF generation system is designed for the Tradix for Golden Tag system and follows professional business document standards.
 The implementation is scalable and can be extended for additional document types as needed.